 You can join in all the fun and camaraderie over cocktails, ok – predominantly beer, without the risk of falling on the slopes, totally avoiding the cold and the cost of a lift ticket.

 To excel at après ski requires much less athletic prowess than skiing or snowboarding, you just need to balance on a bar stool, maybe navigate snow base lodge stairs.
 As a non-skier, you can show up to the slope-side bar looking fresh, no helmet hair or sweaty UnderArmour, and jump in as if you have been carving cord all day.

 - Dress like a skier.
 Look like you skied even though you didn’t.

 - No need to wear ski boots, real skiers take them off for serious après ski.
 Instead opt for visible ski socks with loose Merrill’s or LL bean boots (when in Maine).
 I love my Rossi apres ski boots.
 Ladies can don furry boots, but be careful not to look to chi chi or haute-maintenance in the mountains.
 See our guide to looking stylish on the mountain.
-You are pretending you skied, right snow bunny?!
+You are pretending you skied, not auditioning for “snow bunny”!